-Okay, so people should climb a lot to get better, makes sense.
-Having said that, when I first started climbing, I would get pumped very quickly and have to stop climbing.
-Can you explain “pump” a bit, and some suggestions to help inexperienced climbers deal with it?
+Okay, so people should climb a lot to improve; it makes sense.
+Having said that, when I first started climbing, I would get pumped quickly and have to stop climbing.
+Can you explain “pump” and some suggestions to help inexperienced climbers deal with it?

-The boring definition: it’s blood that is stuck in your forearms, because of the muscle contractions.
-Without blood flow there’s a lot of organic residue that stays in the muscle, creating the pump.
-Now the fun one: your body isn’t used to climbing, so your forearms aren’t trained for it, hence the bigger blood flow to the forearms.
-Unfortunately there’s no miracle recipe for that, just climb!
-A little specific program might help, but ask your local climbing trainer.
+The boring definition is blood stuck in your forearms because of muscle contractions.
+Without blood flow, a lot of organic residue stays in the muscle, creating the pump.
+Now the fun one: your body isn’t used to climbing, so your forearms aren’t trained for it, hence the more considerable blood flow to the forearms.
+Unfortunately, there’s no miracle recipe for that; climb!
+A little specific program might help but ask your local climbing trainer.

-Well, to climb full time is now possible, but it involved A LOT of sacrifices in the past years!
-First of all this would not have been possible without the help of my wife.
+Well, climbing full-time is now possible, but it involved A LOT of sacrifices in the past years!
+First of all, this would not have been possible without the help of my wife.
 She supported me and our lifestyle for many years.
-Second of all in the past three years I started to work and get sponsored with some awesome companies.
-First of them is Climbing Hold Review.
+Second, in the past three years, I started to work and get sponsored by some excellent companies.
+The first of them is Climbing Hold Review.
 The owner – Jeremy Dowsett – saw a lot in me and helped me get my first sponsorship.
-Also, there is Shakti Rock Gym in Montreal who gave me awesome opportunity of work and trust.
-They are now more friends, and the business side of the relation is of second importance.
+Also, there is Shakti Rock Gym in Montreal, which gave me an excellent opportunity for work and trust.
+They are now more friends, and the business side of the relationship is of secondary importance.
 L’écurie in Montreal is also sponsoring me.
-It is by far the best training facility in Montreal and their support gave me more physical gain in my performances then anything I’ve done.
-Revolution Climbing is also a major part of how I can afford to climb full time.
-Project Holds is also supporting me.
+It is the best training facility in Montreal, and their support gave me more physical pain in my performances than anything I’ve done.
+Revolution Climbing is also a significant part of how I can afford to climb full time.
+Project Holds also supports me.

-It is the whole thing that enables me to climb full time.
-I still have to work 20 hours a week as a personal trainer, but hey, I train rock climbers!
-I consider myself pretty lucky to live that lifestyle, climbing, training either myself or others, and traveling.
+It is the whole thing that enables me to climb full-time.
+I still have to work 20 hours a week as a personal trainer, but I train rock climbers!
+I consider myself lucky to live that lifestyle, climbing, teaching myself or others, and traveling.

 Is there anything else you want to tell our readers?

-The moment you’re going to finish reading this I want you to go on google and find the closest bouldering gym to your home and try it.
+When you finish reading this, please go on google and find the closest bouldering gym to your home and try it.